bartekmi/x10/x10/doc/base_library.md

 If specified, element will have a border of this thickness and some small padding

 - Data Type: Float
+### Attribute 'color'

+Optional color for the divider

+- Data Type: Color
 ### Attribute 'fillColor'

 Specifies background color of element